 The Net First Platinum

-card gives you a credit line as large as $500.
-Although the card boasts a 0.00% APR, you should know that it charges a monthly membership fee of $24.95.
-The high monthly fee means that this card can be a credit-building tool, but when possible, you should look to upgrade to another card.
+card gives you a credit line as large as $750.
+Although the card boasts a 0.00% APR, you should know that it charges a higher monthly fee, check out their website for more details.
+The higher monthly fee means that this card can be a credit-building tool, but when possible, you should look to upgrade to another card.

 3. Credit One Bank® Platinum Visa® for Rebuilding Credit

 The Credit One Bank® Platinum Visa® for Rebuilding Credit is one of the few cards for people with bad credit that offers rewards.
 With this credit card, you can earn 1% cash back rewards on eligible gas, grocery purchases and mobile phone service, internet, cable and satellite TV services, terms apply.
 Depending on your credit, you could be eligible for an annual fee of anywhere from $75/$99.

 Getting a card